top of page

 March 2022

-Computational modeling study demonstrating the impact of the Poisson Effect during venous intervention on shear rate, a flow parameter that has been strongly correlated to venous stent outcomes.
+Computational modeling study demonstrating the impact of SAS during venous intervention on shear rate, a flow parameter that has been strongly correlated to venous stent outcomes.

 3_edited.png